To provide outstanding outcomes for the future of young people in the 21st Century and beyond.

 At Pluckley Church of England Primary School, we recognise that English has a pre-eminent place in education and society, and that the skills of language are essential to participating fully as a member of society.

 An important aspect of learning to write well is learning how to use grammar, punctuation and spelling correctly.
 We teach grammar, punctuation and spelling as their own subjects and within our Literacy lessons to ensure that the children are confident.
-We then embed this learning throughout the topic through the other subjects, such as science experiment write ups, historical recounts and geographical comparison pieces.
+We then embed this learning throughout the topic in other subjects.

-Through engaging lessons, we aim to foster a love of literacy and language and an enjoyment of learning.
-We challenge children of all abilities and ensure they make good progress in all areas of the English National Curriculum.
+Through engaging lessons, we aim to foster a love of literacy and language and an enjoyment of learning, our focus is that pupil’s writing should be cross-curricular and based on the topic being covered.
+We challenge children of all abilities and ensure they make good progress in all areas of the Curriculum.
 They are encouraged to have a growth mind-set and to develop the skills of perseverance and resilience.
 Through our creative curriculum, pupils are given a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 We celebrate children’s hard work and effort, as well as their success.
 They are encouraged to revisit their work, making changes and developing their ideas to ensure they achieve their best.

 Maths Mastery is where students must achieve a level of mastery in prerequisite knowledge before moving forward to learn new skills.
 This is supported by the National Curriculum (DfE, 2013) which clearly specifies its three aims of developing fluency, reasoning and problem solving.